 Big Cat Photography Safari with Dr Alexander Braczkowski

-Join Dr. Alexander Braczkowski, a renowned big cat biologist, wildlife filmmaker, and National Geographic Explorer, for an immersive Volcanoes Safaris Big Cat Photography Expedition to Uganda in 2025.
+Join Dr. Alexander Braczkowski, a renowned big cat biologist, wildlife filmmaker, and National Geographic Explorer, for an exclusive Volcanoes Safaris Big Cat Photography Expedition to Uganda in 2025 and 2026.

 With over 15 years of experience studying and documenting large carnivores across Africa, India, and Southeast Asia, Alex brings unparalleled expertise in wildlife photography and guiding to this conservation and photography safari.